justanotherinternetguy/notes-v2/School/IGS/Unit 10 - Climate Change and Human Activity.md

 	- Driven by the energy of the sun but involves interaction with the atmosphere, oceans, biomass, rocks, and ice
 - **Sun** = heat source
 	- Earth will warm/cool until the heat given off to space matches the amount of sunlight absorbed by the planet ("energy balance")
+	- *i.e. Given enough time, Earth will adjust its temperature to exactly match the amount of sunlight hitting the earth*
 	- **Law of Conservation of Energy**
 - Amount of input energy depends on...
 	1. How far Earth's axis tilts